-Α 90-100
+90-100

-В 80-89
+80-89

-С 75-79
+75-79

-D 70-74
+70-74

-F < 69
+&lt; 69

 Students enrolled in the Respiratory Care Program are required to maintain a grade of at least a "C" (75%) in all courses in the RC curriculum.
-Students must meet the university requirement of an overall 2.0 GPA with a major GPA of 2.25 in order to graduate.
+Students must meet the university requirement of an overall 2.0 GPA with a major GPA of 2.25 to graduate.

-Because RC courses are offered in a lock-step sequence, each course is offered only once each academic year.
+Because RC courses are offered in a lock-step sequence, each course is offered only one each academic year.
 A student not earning a grade of at least a "C" in a RC course is not eligible to continue progression to the next semester in the RC program and will be stepped-out of the curriculum sequence.
 Additionally, students withdrawing from a sequenced RC course will not be permitted to continue in the program and will be stepped-out of the program at the end of the semester.
 If a grade of at least a "C" is not earned or if a student withdraws with a "W" in a RC course, the course must be repeated in order to complete the program according to the following:

-- 1) The student must reapply to the RC Program and meet the initial GPA requirement of an overall GPA of 2.50; - 2) Reapplication must be submitted the one semester prior to the semester course to be repeated; - 3) The RC Admissions Committee will oversee the readmission process and any decision to readmit will be based on proof of academic progress, available clinical rotation space, and reassessment of all appropriate clinical competencies,
+- 1. The student must apply to the RC Program and meet the initial GPA requirement of an overall GPA of 2.50. - 2.
+Reapplication must be submitted ONE SEMESTER prior to the semester the course is to be repeated. - 3.
+The RC Admissions Committee will oversee the readmission process and any decision to readmit will be based on proof of academic progress, available clinical rotation space, and reassessment of all appropriate clinical competencies.

-"Two Strikes" Policy: Failure to earn a grade of at least a "C" in a repeated RC course OR any failure to make a grade of at least a "C" in any two courses will result in being dismissed from the program without eligibility for readmission to the RC program.
+"Two Strikes" Policy: Failure to earn a grade of at least a "C" in a repeated RC course OR failure to make a grade of at least a "C" in two courses will result in being dismissed from the program without eligibility for readmission to the RC program.